-- 7.1 General principles - 7.1.1 The Fitness to Practise Committee is a formal, University level committee that considers alleged serious breaches of professional standards or conduct - 7.1.2 All serious breaches of the Fitness to Practise Regulations that require formal investigation must be referred to the Fitness to Practise Committee. - 7.1.3 The Fitness to Practise Committee hearing will be convened within 20 working days of submission of the investigating officer's report to the Student Casework Unit.
-This timescale may be extended by agreement with the student who is the subject of the allegations or, in exceptional circumstances, by the University. - 7.1.4 The outcome of the hearing will be determined on the balance of probabilities, according to reasonable belief in the student's innocence or guilt. - 7.2 Constitution of the Fitness to Practise Committee
+- 8.1.1 The Fitness to Practise Committee is a formal, University level committee that considers alleged serious breaches of professional standards or conduct. - 8.1.2 All serious breaches of the Fitness to Practise Regulations must be referred to the Fitness to Practise Committee. - 8.1.3 The Fitness to Practise Committee hearing will be convened within 20 working days of submission of the investigating officer's report to the Student Casework Unit.
+This timescale may be extended by agreement with the student who is the subject of the allegations or, in exceptional circumstances, by the University. - 8.1.4 The outcome of the hearing will be determined on the balance of probabilities, according to reasonable belief in the student's innocence or quilt.

-7.2.1 The Fitness to Practise Committee is constituted as follows:
+8.2 Constitution of the Fitness to Practise Committee

-- One member of the University's senior management (Chair) - One staff member of the Academic Board - One member drawn from the teaching staff of schools of the faculty which have fitness to practise requirements but who have had no involvement with the case and who have the required professional registration to meet professional body standards - The President of the Students' Union (or nominee)
+- 8.2.1 The Fitness to Practise Committee is constituted as follows: - One senior staff member of the Academic Board (Chair); - One member drawn from the teaching staff of schools of the faculty which have fitness to practise requirements but who have had no involvement with the case and who have the required professional registration to meet professional body standards; - The President of the Students' Union (or nominee).